Canonical Transformation Path to Gauge Theories of Gravity: Conclusions

 The reader might wonder about the constraints that arise in conventional Hamiltonian formulations of gauge theories.
 To address this issue, we must recall a general feature of the covariant (DeDonder-Weyl) Hamiltonian formalism.
 Generally, if a Hamiltonian in point dynamics does not depend on a dynamical quantity, then the canonical conjugate quantity is a constant of motion.
 The analogue applies in covariant Hamiltonian field theories.
 So, in our case of a diffeomorphism invariance, the divergence of the $\mu$th column (or row) of the total system's energy-momentum tensor vanishes if $\tilde{\HCd}_{3}$ from Eq.~(\ref{eq:eham-conn-coeff-inv}) does not explicitly depend on $x^{\,\mu}$---which is the case for a background-independent system.
 In this regard, our formalism differs from the standard $3-1$-split Hamiltonian description (see, e.g.~\cite{henneaux92,date10}).

-For the closed description of the spacetime dynamics, a Hamiltonian $\tilde{\HCd}_{\mathrm{Dyn}}$ which describes the dynamics of the ``free'' gauge fields must be postulated.
+For the closed description of the spacetime dynamics, a Hamiltonian $\tilde{\HCd}_{\mathrm{Gr}}$ which describes the dynamics of the ``free'' gauge fields must be postulated.
 This is a common feature of all gauge theories and reflects here the residual indeterminacy of any gauge theory of gravity.
-In this sense, we have derived the generic part of the description of geometrodynamics which is common to all specific theories described by a Hamiltonian $\tilde{\HCd}_{0}$ that are based on a particular $\tilde{\HCd}_{\mathrm{Dyn}}$.
+In this sense, we have derived the generic part of the description of geometrodynamics which is common to all specific theories described by a Hamiltonian $\tilde{\HCd}_{0}$ that are based on a particular $\tilde{\HCd}_{\mathrm{Gr}}$.

 Most importantly, we found that in any case spin-$1$ fields contribute with additional source terms to the equation of motion for the metric---which do not occur for spin-$0$ fields.
-Work on extending the theory to half-integer fields is in progress~\cite{vasak17}.
 Furthermore, the canonical formulation of the gauge theory of gravity requires a term quadratic in the canonical momenta $\tilde{q}$ of the gauge fields $\gamma$ in order for the set of field equations to be closed.
 This contrasts with the Einstein approach, which is restricted---in its Hamiltonian formulation---to a linear momentum term.